 Starting and running a business takes risks.
 You need to be ready to make well-informed decisions that sometimes carry with them some element of risk.
 However, too many people assume entrepreneurs are risk-takers.
 In fact, the successful ones are those that gather much information before making a critical decision about their business.

 At Benetrends, we help business owners with some of the critical elements of startup funding and business services.
 Our proven model allows entrepreneurs to leverage existing 401(k) or IRA funds to start or expand their business.
-Our services -- including retirement plan management, credit card processing, and payroll management – help entrepreneurs focus on critical areas of their business.
+Our services -- including retirement plan management, and credit card processing – help entrepreneurs focus on critical areas of their business.

 To learn more about how Benetrends can help your business succeed, schedule a consultation today.